-1.7 Other groups who experience barriers in higher education
+1.7 Other groups who experience barriers in higher education (2019)

 1.7.
-Access: State school and state supported new entrants (UK domiciled) Given the decline of arts education, and music education in particular, in the state school system (noted earlier in this section), state school and state supported22 new entrants are underrepresented in the School and this remains an indicator for the School particularly given its significant under 18 sustained training.
+Access: State school and state supported new entrants (UK domiciled)

+Given the decline of arts education, and music education in particular, in the state school system (noted earlier in this section), state school and state supported26 new entrants are underrepresented in the School and this remains an indicator for the School particularly given its significant sustained training for young people under the age of 18.
 State school and state supported new entrants for 2017/18 and 2018/19 formed 75% of the School's UK domiciled cohort each year (falling short of targets, 78% and 79% respectively, under its previous Access Agreements).